NVlabs/GOHA/README.md

 ```

 ## Environment Setup
-Our training is carried out on 8 V100 32GB GPUs, while testing can be run on a single V100 16GB GPU.
-We develop our code on Ubuntu 18.04.5, with GPU driver version 535.54.03 and CUDA 11.3.
+Our training is carried out on 8 V100 32GB GPUs, while testing can be run on a single V100 16GB GPU (Inference needs about 9GB GPU memory).
+We developed our code on Ubuntu 18.04.5, with GPU driver version 535.54.03 and CUDA 11.3.

 <details>
 <summary> Package Installation </summary>